algosup/2024-2025-project-5-bubble-intermarche-team-7/TechnicalSpecification.md

 ---

-diagrams missing (flow charts)

 ## Conventions

 ### On GitHub

 - All files and folders should be named in PascalCase.
-- Technical, Functional and Management documentation should be in their own folder in a ./documents folder.
+- Technical, Functional and Management documentation should be in their own dedicated folder in a ./documents folder.
 - Images should be in an ./image subfolder from where they are called.
 - GitHub branches should be named in kebab-case.

 ### On Bubble